2008 Caribbean Series

 In the 7th, the Aguilas wrapped up the scoring when Furcal singled, stole second, took third on a grounder and came around on a wild pitch by reliever Esteban Hernandez.

-In what will definitely rank as this year's big upset, the Yaquis de Obregón (0-4 entering the game) stunned previously unbeaten Licey with a magnificent comeback in the 9th inning.
+In what would definitely rank as that year's big upset, the Yaquis de Obregón (0-4 entering the game) stunned previously unbeaten Licey with a magnificent comeback in the 9th inning.

 Setup man Jailen Peguero retired five Yaquis in a row in the 7th and 8th innings.
 A hit by #9 batter and catcher Said Gutierrez and a single by SS Alfredo Amezaga put men on the corners.
 Carlos Marmol came in from the bullpen and struck out Jorge Padilla swinging to end that threat.

 Obregón had more to offer, though.
 In the 9th, 1B Armando Rios, a 2007 Series star, singled.
 Marmol struck out Saucedo.
 Rios stole second base.
 LF Reggie Taylor then ground to second base but Ronnie Belliard let it go between his legs for an error.
 2B Carlos Valencia hit a triple into the right-field corner to score Rios and Taylor and close it to 4-3.
 3B Oscar Robles, a former major leaguer, then singled out of the reach of Belliard to drive in Valencia and tie the game.
 RF Albino Contreras laid down a bunt single but Gutierrez grounded into an inning-ending double play.